-Why should Stockspot clients complete the W-8BEN Form?
+Do Stockspot clients need to complete the W-8BEN form?

-Without lodging a W-8BEN form, US withholding tax will be deducted on your US income at the full rate of 30%.
+If you hold VEU as part of Stockspot Themes, we’ll provide instructions on how to complete your W-8BEN form.
+If you hold VEU and don’t complete a W-8BEN form, U.S. withholding tax will be deducted on your U.S. income at the full rate of 30%.

-For how long is a W-8BEN form valid?
+How long is a W-8BEN form valid for?

-Generally a W-8BEN form will remain in effect until 31 December, 3 years after the date of signing.
-For example, a form signed on 15 June 2014 will remain in effect until 31 December 2017.
+Generally a W-8BEN form will remain in effect until 31 December, three years after the date of signing.
+For example, a form signed on 15 June 2022 will remain in effect until 31 December 2025.
 However, if any details provided on the form change, an investor will need to lodge a new W-8BEN form providing the new details.

 How many W-8BEN forms do I need to complete?

-A W-8BEN form needs to be completed for each security an investor holds which may distribute US sourced income.
-For clients in the Stockspot Model Portfolios this means one W-8BEN form for each of the iShares Emerging Markets ETF (IEM) and iShares Global 100 ETF (IOO).
-Where a form is not completed, US WHT may be applied on that ETFs distributions at a higher rate.
+A W-8BEN form needs to be completed for each security an investor holds which may distribute U.S. sourced income.
+Where a form is not completed, U.S. withholding tax may be applied on that ETFs distributions at a higher rate.